Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 When scouting for red foxes, keep on the lookout for tracks, scat, and fur.
 The big males leave heavy tracks.
 Always study the tracks to determine if they are tracks of heavy and mature males.
 Before going to physically scout the area, you can use Google Earth or hunting apps like HuntWise, HuntStand, or onX to study the landscape and look for possible den sites, burrows, tall grass, hills, water sources, and valleys where red fox could be found.

 Additionally, some hunters use thermal monoculars to scan the fields.
 With thermal monoculars, they can accurately locate single and paired foxes.
 This helps them get a good idea of how many red foxes are in the area.
-The thermal monoculars let you see exactly where they are concentrated, what they are feeding on, and where they are holed up in.
+The thermal monoculars let you see exactly where they are concentrated, what they are feeding on, and where they are holed up.

 2. Predator Calls